 The YKWA cooperate with institutions and networks such as the Deutsch-Britische Gesellschaft, the British Embassy in Berlin and the German Embassy in London, the British-German Forum or the King Edward VII Foundation.

 The YKWA organise events such as lectures, panels and discussions in a British-German-European context.
 In Berlin it has become a tradition to organise so-called Contemporary Issues where a keynote speaker discusses in a private group of alumni current topics.
-Alumni in Düsseldorf and Frankfurt organise small conferences focusing on economic issues – such as an Alumni Conference in 2013 at the premises of the Bundesbank in Eltville.
-Another conference is planned for 2019.
-In London the alumni network is meeting as well.
+Alumni in Düsseldorf and Frankfurt organise small conferences focusing on economic issues – such as an Alumni Conference in 2019 in Eltville, Germany.
+Another conference will take place in London in June 2022.

 Every few years it has become tradition for the network to organise the Young Königswinter Alumni Conference.
 Its concept is quite simple: the Alumni first decide where the conference is to be held, an voluntarily organising team is gathering itself together and there we go!